vikassri/vikassri.github.io/_posts/2020-07-22-OpenCV-Basics.md

 # destroy all the windows
 cv2.destroyAllWindows()
 ```
 Now as you have the code to try, let me know how it went.
-If you want to download the code you can download from [here](https://github.com/vikassri/OpenCV_Learning)
+Incase you want to download the code you can download from [here](https://github.com/vikassri/OpenCV_Learning)

 Hope you have learned something, please let me know in the comments.
 Happy Learning.